 Increasingly web designers are involved with many aspects of the experience but does that make them UX designers because they also work on website architecture?
 No one individual can be considered responsible or guardian of the customer experience.
 Every interaction pre and post sale, online and offline all inform the complete experience.
 UX design teams start right from the beginning of the customer journey.
 After identifying the users path into an experience the role is then to make their journey as frictionless as possible as they continue through them.
 It’s a balancing act, where friction is inevitable it’s eased with pleasure through design, copy and ultimately satisfaction.
 Be that making a purchase or sign-up online, getting into & starting a car, opening a fridge, or heating food in a microwave.
 They’re all user experiences that require design to aid the quality of the final experience.

-Today there is a huge expectation for digital products to just work, to do what the label says they’ll do, to be where you expect them to be and behave in a way that’s appropriate for the brand you’re engaged with.
+Today there is a huge expectation for digital products to just work, to do what the label says it’ll do, to be where you expect it to be and behave in a way that’s appropriate for the brand.
 In our experience this takes a bunch of people to make that happen.
-Brand guardians, good copy writers, imaginative content creators, product developers, UI designers, information architects, technical developers.
+Brand guardians, good copy writers, imaginative content creators, product developers, UI designers, information architects, engineers.
 These all inform the design of the experience.
 This isn’t to say you need a huge team.
 Some will be able to wear a number of these hats but very few (if any) will wear all.

 The art is in pulling all this together into a cohesive experience.
 Small tight teams that have the authority to turn ideas around iteratively and expediently are by far the most successful.

 We believe UX as a practice is still in its infancy and look forward to what the future holds.